stone-alex/EliteIntel/linux/linux.md

 # Extra fetures
 ## Update
 You can run the script with the update flag `-u`.
-This downloads the latest release of EliteIntel form github.
+This downloads the latest release of EliteIntel from github.

 Example: `$ bash elite-intel-installer.sh -u`

 **_(it will only update the `.jar` and `Dictionary` folder.)_**

 ## Delete EliteIntel
 You can **Delete** the app using this script, with the flag `-d`.